 President of the Republic

 Over time, and compared to other institutions in Cyprus, the Cyprus Police has always enjoyed enjoys higher levels of trust.
-Along with the Church of Cyprus, the Police is the only other institution examined for which the incidence of expressing trust (31%) approaches the incidence of expressing distrust (36%). the picture is similar when discussing the performance of the Police force.
+The Police is the only institution examined for which the incidence of expressing trust (30%) approaches the incidence of expressing distrust (36%). the picture is similar when discussing the performance of the Police force.

-The level of trust towards Mass Media in Cyprus is limited.
-Half of the population (49%) does not trust the media outlets, while a further 33% is neutral towards them.
-Only 17% express their trust in local media.
+The level of trust towards Mass Media in Cyprus remains limited over time.
+Half of the population (50%) does not trust media outlets, while a further 31% is neutral towards them.
+Only 18% express some level of trust towards mass media.

 The level of satisfaction with the performance of the media appears to be marginally improving over time.

 Levels of trust towards the Church of Cyprus have been declining over time, as an increasing incidence of citizens express their distrust towards the Church.

 At present, almost half of Cypriots (48%) express their distrust towards the institution, an incidence which is the highest recorded since 2013 when the project commenced.

 Political parties remain the institution towards which citizens express the lowest level of trust.
 Only 4% of Cypriots express trust towards political parties.